-Table 1 shows that mean net wealth fell only slightly between 1995 and 1998, and fell again between 1998 and 2000.
+Table 1 shows the sample means of total net wealth and its components from each survey year.
+In general, the level of wealth is consistent with alternative surveys of household wealth.8 Mean net wealth fell only slightly between 1995 and 1998, and fell again between 1998 and 2000.
 However, this cannot be interpreted as evidence against the standard life-cycle model since it neglects the influence of asset returns.
 Indeed, unexpected differential rates of return to wealth could bias any cross-household comparison of wealth changes.
-In the presence of unexpected returns to wealth, the standard life-cycle model is hypothesis about saving and spending behavior and not necessarily about ex-post movements in wealth.
-To address this issue, the AHEAD provides information allowing capital gains to be netted out of the change in wealth.
-Along with balance sheet information, respondents were asked about the net transactions in each component of wealth.
-The sum of these transactions provides a measure of household saving.
-In turn, the level of saving can be used to define capital gains (the difference between the change in measured wealth and measured saving) and consumption (the difference between measured total income and measured saving)-see the appendix for a more detailed derivation of saving and consumption in the AHEAD.
-We estimate the theoretical model using this measure of consumption.
+In the presence of unexpected returns to wealth, the standard life-cycle model is a hypothesis about saving and spending behavior and not necessarily about ex-post movements in wealth.
+For this reason, the analysis in this paper focuses on consumption rather than the change in wealth.

-Table 2 reports the mean and median of total income, saving, capital gains and consumption from 1995 to 1998 and 1998 to 2000.
+Table 2 reports the mean and median of saving, capital gains, total income, and consumption from 1995 to 1998 and 1998 to 2000.
 Before computing the sample statistics, the values are annualized by using the individual specific number of months between survey dates.
-12 As implied by the standard life-cycle hypothesis, average saving is negative in both periods.
+As implied by the standard life-cycle hypothesis, average saving is negative in both periods.
 However, although capital losses contribute to the decline in wealth in the first period, capital gains offset about one-half of the decline in saving in the latter period.
-Consumption
+Consumption expenditures are relatively smooth across the two periods, both in terms of the mean-about \$21,000-and the median-about \$12,500.9